junaga/new-job-example-project/notes.md

 C# is mostly compiled into assembly `.dll` modules, which run on .NET.
 There is a [query expression syntax](https://learn.microsoft.com/en-us/dotnet/csharp/linq/) in C# to write SQL and others in-code.

 > In addition to the runtime services, .NET also includes extensive libraries.
 The libraries include everything from file input and output to string manipulation to XML parsing, to web application frameworks to Windows Forms controls.
 The typical C# application uses the .NET class library extensively to handle common "plumbing" chores.

+## dotnet MAUI

+A cross-platform, UI framework and component library for dotnet, forked from Xamarin.Forms.

 ## Adaptive Cards